-- 5.1.5 The spatial results of the two surveys are presented in Figure 3 below and show the spatial coverage of the species outside the SPA boundary.
+- 5.1.4 Two bird surveys were commissioned by Calderdale Council and undertaken by West Yorkshire Ecology targeting the fringes around the South Pennine Moors (phase 2) SPA in Calderdale to establish potentially functionally connect land and the extent of the use by SPA bird communities.
+The first survey was undertaken in 2012 to inform the then Calderdale Core Strategy HRA, and the second in 2015, in order to reinforce the evidence base for the Calderdale Local Plan HRA.
+The two surveys used a modified version of the BTO/JNCC/RSPB Breeding Bird Survey (BBS) and Common Bird Census (CBC) methodologies.
+The map in Appendix 1 shows the target coverage of the two surveys.
+Surveys were conducted between 06:00-18:00 during suitable weather conditions.
+Within each target area (c.
+1-km2), a minimum of two 1-km transects were walked, following public footpaths, bridleways and using open assess land.
+Each transect was surveyed slowly, a minimum of 1-hr/ transect (approximately 1-km/ hour), to record all the target bird species heard and seen.
+Where possible morning surveys began with transects starting on the SPA boundary in order to track the movements of birds breeding on the SPA using feeding grounds in the fringe area.
+This was facilitated by vantage point surveys, carried out during the first hour of the survey period.
+All bird records and associated activities were recorded on transect maps, so exact locations could be digitised.
+The surveys targeted both the SPA designated bird species as well as the breeding bird assemblage. - 5.1.5 The spatial results of the two surveys are presented in Figure 3 below and show the spatial coverage of the species outside the SPA boundary.
 There is variation in the distances travelled from the SPA between both species and individual within the bird populations.
 As shown in the figures below the majority of the birds travelled within 1.5 -2.5km from the SPA with a gradual decrease in density away from the site in most cases.
-Among the data there are variations particularly around North East Hebden Bridge in which the majority of the survey records indicated that the bird populations stayed within approximately 1.5km from the SPA with some individuals travelling further to the built up area13.
+Amongst the data there are variations particularly around North East Hebden Bridge, in which the majority of the survey records indicated that the bird populations stayed within approximately 1.5km from the SPA with some individuals travelling further to the built up area13.
 The surveys also show that many of the bird's ranges extend up to 2.5km of the SPA to forage around Todmorden (and in some isolated examples beyond); however this is away from areas of development.
 There is also variation in the distance travelled by different species with Curlews and Golden Plover frequently recorded at greater distances from the SPA.
 The Merlin was recorded very close to the SPA fringe; however Golden Plovers are shown to travel up to 2.5km of the SPA fringe in some cases.
-As well as the spatial range of the SPA, bird communities and their activity was recorded Importantly the bird surveys show that the functionally connected land ranges from shrub land to grasslands to agricultural grazing fields.
+As well as the spatial range of the SPA, bird communities and their activity was recorded.
+Importantly the bird surveys show that the functionally connected land ranges from shrub land to grasslands to agricultural grazing fields.
 It also shows that their usage of this land is often in high concentrations when compared to the Natural England South Pennine Moors Bird survey undertaken in 2014.
 The results of this survey and the Calderdale South Pennine Moors fringe surveys show higher concentrations than on the moorland themselves.
-It is therefore logical to suggest that the SPA bird communities are highly reliant on the surrounding land and therefore the SPA integrity. - 5.1.6 As part of the HRA process; similar bird surveys were undertaken by City of Bradford Metropolitan District Council for their Core Strategy HRA, the results of which were shared with Calderdale as part of the HRA process.
-The surveys show that the distances travelled by the SPA bird's communities around Bradford range from 1.5 km up to 3 km which is mostly consistent with the Calderdale surveys and therefore further validates the identified distances travelled by the SPA birds.
+It is therefore logical to suggest that the SPA bird communities are highly reliant on the surrounding land and therefore the SPA integrity.